 To learn more about the different ways to navigate London, please read the descriptions below.

 London postal codes are commonly used to assist with directions and finding a location.
 The letters in the postal code correspond to the cardinal direction of that site from central London.
 The University of Westminster Marylebone Campus, for example, has a postal code of: London NW1 5LS.
 The NW indicates the campus is Northwest of central London.
 In addition, the city is encompassed by 6 zones.
 A location zone is determined by the number that follows the letter in the address; therefore, the Marylebone Campus is located in zone 1.

 **All city markers and distances are measured from Nelson's Column, located in the prominent Trafalgar's Square.

 London is efficiently crisscrossed by approximately a dozen tube lines.
-The London tube might possibly be the world's most efficient underground system.
 More than 3 million people travel on the tube everyday!
 The system is very easy to understand, and all of the lines are color coded.
 However, do not hesitate to ask a fellow traveler or station employee should you need assistance.
 General hours of operation of the tube are between approximately 5:30 am to midnight, so travel in the early morning hours may involve night buses and/or taxis.
 Tube fares can quickly get expensive, so depending on your travel plans, purchasing an Oyster Card (tube pass) might prove to be the most cost effective for repeat travel on the underground.
-An Oyster Card will provide you travel access on all city buses as well. **An Oyster Card may be an element included in your ISA program price.
-Please check with the ISA office for details.**
+An Oyster Card will provide you travel access on all city buses as well.

 For more information about the London Underground, or to search and download tube maps, please click here.

 While a tad more complicated than the tube, the bus system in London is also very convenient and practical.
 It's also a good way to get your bearings on the city and see some of the sights while traveling from point a to point b, unlike the Tube where you are underground the majority of the time.
 Click here to view a map of the London Bus system via the Transport for London website.